 Mission Statement

+The mission of the Clinical Mental Health Counseling (CMHC) Program of Touro University is to guide our students to develop into ethical and competent clinical mental health counselors, who strive to provide individual, group, family and marriage counseling services that empower change in client mental health, wellness, education, and career goals.
 The program integrates theoretical knowledge with practical counseling experiences that promote the development of the professional counseling skills needed to practice successfully in the field.
-Graduates of the program fully identify with the clinical mental health counseling profession and are well-prepared to function as mental health professionals in multiple roles including treatment, assessment, advocacy, and consultative modalities with diverse populations with a wide range of mental health concerns.
+Graduates of the program fully identify with the clinical mental health counseling profession and are well-prepared to function as mental health professionals in multiple roles including treatment, assessment, advocacy, and consultative modalities with populations and across a wide range of mental health concerns.
+The goal is to strive for excellence in faculty and graduates who contribute to the counseling profession and the promotion of wellness and mental health.

 Accreditation